 Problem Resolution The notebook does not power on If you are operating the notebook with battery power, check that the battery pack is correctly inserted.
 Attach the AC adaptor to recharge the battery.
-If you have the AC adaptor attached, check that you are using a working AC power outlet.
-LCD screen is dark and blank Power-saving mode has shut off the backlight.
+If you have the AC adaptor attached, check that you are using a workir power outlet. ng AC LCD screen is dark and blank Power-saving mode has shut off the backlight.
 Press a keyboard key.
 The built-in LCD may not be selected.
 Press specific function key once or twice to select the LCD video mode.
 Screen brightness needs adjustment.
 Use the specific functions keys.
 The notebook entered Standby mode due to low battery power.
-Plug in the AC adaptor before resuming operation.
-Battery power does not last long Use power-saving modes.
-For more information, please refer to: Windows® XP Operating System Introduction → Managing System Power in this Electronic User's Guide.
-Fully charge and discharge the battery several times to recondition it.
+Plug in AC adaptor before resuming operation. the Battery power Use power-saving modes. does not last long For more information, please refer to: Windows Vista ® Operating System Introduction $\rightarrow$ Managing System Power ; or Page 29 Windows ® XP Operating System Introduction $\rightarrow$ Managing System Power.
+Page 37 Fully charge and discharge the battery several times to recondition it.
 Replace the battery.
-For more information, please refer to: Introducing Your NEC VERSA → Using the Battery; and Introducing Your NEC VERSA → Replacing the Battery in this Electronic User's Guide.
-Page 18 Information on the LCD is difficult to see Use the specific functions keys to adjust the brightness control.
-Tilt the LCD screen slightly forward or backward.
-An optional component does not work Make sure the component is securely installed or connected.
-Refer to the optional component documentation.
-The Standby/Resume function does not work.
-If the notebook does not enter Standby mode, a disk drive might be busy.
-Wait until the disk drive stops and try again.
+For more information, please refer to: Introducing Your NEC VERSA $\rightarrow$ Using the Battery ; and Page 18 Introducing Your NEC VERSA $ ightarrow$ Replacing the Battery.
+Page 20 Information on the LCD is Use the specific functions keys to adjust the brightness control. difficult to see Tilt the LCD screen slightly forward or backward.
+An optional component does Make sure the component is securely installed or connected. not work Refer to the optional component documentation.
+The Standby/Resume function does If the notebook does not enter Standby mode, a disk drive might be bu Wait until the disk drive stops and try again. isy. not work.
 If notebook does not resume, it may have auto suspended on a low battery.
 Attach the AC adaptor and try again.